emu-russia/breaks/BreakingNESWiki_DeepL/APU/core.md

 ![sprbuf_tran](/BreakingNESWiki/imgstore/apu/sprbuf_tran.jpg)

-Not very appropriate, but I have to say it here, because in addition to storing data for the sprite DMA this circuit also produces the `WR` signal for the external data bus pins, as well as the `RW` signal.
+Not very appropriate, but I have to say it here, because in addition to storing data for the sprite DMA this circuit also produces the `WR` signal for the external data bus pads, as well as the `RW` signal.

-:warning: It just so happens that the 6502 core signal `R/W` is very similar in name to the `RW` signal which goes to the external R/W pin.
+:warning: It just so happens that the 6502 core signal `R/W` is very similar in name to the `RW` signal which goes to the external R/W pad.
 Don't get confused :smiley:

 ### A0-A15